Feels like I haven’t played in ages…anyway a nice win…some nice games bid.

 4♣ shows the second suit and 4♦ is kickback for clubs and 4♥ is one.
 5♦ is the king ask and 5♠ shows that king.

-4♣ shows the second suit and 4♦ is kickback for clubs, 4♥ is one.
-4♠ is the queen and 5♣ is the denial.
-5♦ is the king ask and 5♥ shows that king.
+4♣ shows the second suit and 4♠ is kickback for hearts, 5♥ is two.
+5♠ is the king ask and 6♦ is the king of diamonds.

 Defending is one of the most important things in bridge…if not the most important…as you are doing it roughly 50% of the time.